Sahilkumar19/Sahilkumar19/README.md

 ## Hello, I'm Sahil Kumar 👋

-I'm a sophomore at Sitare University, passionate about technology, programming and learning.
+I'm a sophomore at **Sitare University**, passionate about technology, programming and learning.

 - 🌱 I’m currently learning **Artificial Intelligence** and **Machine Learning**.